 I provided feedback and received a response within an hour.
 Initially, the auto-invest had limited flexibility, I let them know I would like to invest 7 weekly (random!) and they quickly reassured me they were already working on it.

-Within days, the auto-invest function had changed to completely customisable number of weeks or months.
+Within days, the auto-invest function had changed to a completely customisable number of weeks or months.
 Impressive!

-Pearler is still early in it’s journey, but growing rapidly.
+Pearler is still early in its journey, but growing rapidly.
 It’s building a customer base and trust by focussing on what investors want and need.
 The broker has just hit $2 million invested.
-If you’re looking for a broker for automated investing, Pearler may be the right fit.
-Sign up for an account for a free brokerage credit and check it out today.
+If you’re looking for a broker for automated investing, Pearler* may be the right fit.

 Aussie Doc Freedom is not a financial adviser and does need offer any advise.
 Information on this website is purely a description of my experiences and learning.
 Please check with your independent financial adviser or accountant before making any financial decisions.